reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 {{% image alt="browser" src="images/posts/aws-cloudfront/browser-cf-oai.png" %}}

+Some of the other configurations for securing content by CloudFront are:

+### Securing using HTTPS
+In our previous distribution setting, we used the domain name that CloudFront assigned to our distribution, such as `dxxxxxxabcdef8.cloudfront.net` and could navigate to our website using HTTPS protocol.
+In this configuration, CloudFront provides the SSL/TLS certificate.

+We can also use our own domain name, such as `mydomain.com` and use an SSL/TLS certificate provided by AWS Certificate Manager (ACM) or import a certificate from a third-party certificate authority into ACM or the IAM certificate store.
+Please refer to the official [documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-alternate-domain-names.html) for the configuration steps.

+When accessing content from CloudFront, the request passes through two legs:
+1. Viewer to CloudFront
+2. CloudFront to the Origin server

+{{% image alt="2 legs" src="images/posts/aws-cloudfront/2-legs.png" %}}

+We can choose to secure either one or both legs by encrypting the communication by using HTTPS protocol.

+We can configure CloudFront to require HTTPS between viewers and CloudFront by changing the `Viewer Protocol Policy` to either `Redirect HTTP to HTTPS` or `HTTPS Only`.

+{{% image alt="browser" src="images/posts/aws-cloudfront/viewer-protocol.png" %}}

+When our origin is an S3 bucket, our options for using HTTPS for communications with CloudFront depend on the bucket configuration.
+If our S3 bucket is configured as a website endpoint, we cannot configure CloudFront to use HTTPS to communicate with our origin because S3 does not support HTTPS connections in that configuration.

+When our origin is an S3 bucket that supports HTTPS communication, CloudFront always forwards requests to S3 by using the protocol used by the viewers to send their requests.

+### Restricting Content based on Geography
+We can use geographic restrictions, to prevent users in specific geographic locations from accessing content being distributed through a CloudFront distribution.
+We can either use the CloudFront geographic restrictions feature or use a third-party geolocation service.

+{{% image alt="geographic restriction" src="images/posts/aws-cloudfront/geo-restrict.png" %}}

+Here we are configuring the `Allow list` option to allow viewers to access our content only if they are in one of the approved countries on the allow list.
+Alternately, we can use the `Block list` option to prevent viewers from accessing our content if they are in one of the banned countries on our block list.

+### Using AWS WAF
+AWS WAF is a web application firewall that monitors the HTTP and HTTPS requests that are forwarded to CloudFront.
+We can specify different conditions such as the values of query strings or the IP addresses that requests originate from, based on which CloudFront responds to requests either with the requested content or with an HTTP status code `403` (Forbidden).

+{{% image alt="waf" src="images/posts/aws-cloudfront/waf.png" %}}

+We can create an AWS WAF web access control list (web ACL) and associate the CloudFront distribution with the web ACL when creating or updating the distribution.

+### Signed URLs and signed cookies
+3. Geographically restricting content
+4. Using AWS WAF

+In our previous distribution setting, we used the domain name that CloudFront assigned to our distribution, such as `dxxxxxxabcdef8.cloudfront.net`.
+In this setting, the Viewer Protocol Policy setting for one or more cache behaviors was set to require HTTPS communication.
+In that configuration, CloudFront provides the SSL/TLS certificate.

 We can also configure CloudFront to require that viewers use HTTPS so that connections are encrypted when CloudFront communicates with viewers.
 Please refer to the [CloudFront documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https.html) for the steps for configuring HTTPS.